pzhaojohnson/rna2drawer2-readme-preview/README.md

 The forms to export drawings
 can be accessed via the `Export` dropdown menu.

-It is also possible to scale an exported drawing by specifying a scaling factor.
+It is also possible to scale an exported drawing by specifying a scaling factor in these forms.
 For example, a scaling factor of "1" would result in no scaling of the exported drawing, while a scaling factor of "2" would result in an exported drawing that is double the size of what the drawing currently is in the app.